lancempeterson/lancempeterson/README.md

 ### Hi, I'm Lance M. Peterson

 I am a Mobile Engineer from Madison Wisconsin.
-I have over 6 years of mobile app development experience, both native iOS dev and Android dev.
+I have over 7 years of mobile app development experience, both native iOS dev and Android dev.
 I have a degree in Software Engineering from the University of Wisconsin-Platteville.
 I wish to work and collaborate with people from all backgrounds.
 No goal is too big!
 For business inquiries or employer interest, please feel free to contact me at lancepeterson50@gmail.com.
 <br>
 🍎 iOS, 🤖 Android

+iOS, Swift, UIKit, SwiftUI, RxSwift, Android, Kotlin, Java, Compose, SQLite, Realm, Firebase, CI/CD, Git

 <p>
     <img alt="iOS" src="https://img.shields.io/badge/iOS-000000?style=for-the-square&logo=ios&logoColor=white" />